Denial Management in Healthcare: Benefits, Strategies & Key Trends

 MD Clarity

-Change Healthcare publishes The Change Healthcare Denial Index mentioned throughout this guide annually.
-Change Healthcare typically serves large hospitals and healthcare systems.
+Change Healthcare was acquired by Optum (a United Healthcare Group property) in 2022.
+It publishes what is now The Optum Healthcare Denial Index mentioned throughout this guide.
+Optum typically serves large hospitals and healthcare systems.

 Vyne Trellis